The Small-World Effect for Interferometer Networks: Introduction

 In this article, we take a first step to address this gap in the field of complex networks by extending the concept of small-worldness to a network with complex-valued edge weights that produce interference.
 We start by modifying the Watts-Strogatz small-world network model \cite{Wat98}, assigning the edges in the network a variable phase $\phi$.
 The traditional analysis of the small-world model uses two principal network measures: the mean local clustering coefficient and the mean shortest path length between two vertices.
 The small-world effect occurs when networks simultaneously have short path lengths, on the order of the logarithm of the total network size, while still having a clustering coefficient near one \cite{Wat98, New03}.
 These two measures can be combined to form a small-world coefficient \cite{Hum08}.
 These measures, as traditionally defined, do not incorporate phase.
 Thus, as phase $\phi$ is introduced to edge weights, they will report no change.
 However, the actual signals at vertices in an interfering small-world network will change with the addition of phase because these signals will undergo constructive or destructive interference.
-Our extended measures address this discrepancy.
+Our extended measures address this discrepancy and are designated as ``interferometric measures" to emphasize their application in the context of interfering signals.